babulsarker92/netflix_data_analysis_SQL_project_p3/README.md

 ## Business Problems and Solutions

-### Problem 1.How many Movies and TV Shows are there in total?
+### Problem 1.
+How many Movies and TV Shows are there in total?

 ```sql
 SELECT